emqx/cloud-docs/en_US/rule_engine/rule_engine_save_tdengine.md

 [TDengine](https://github.com/taosdata/TDengine) is an open source big data platform designed and optimized by [TOS Data](https://www.taosdata.com/) for IoT, Telematics, Industrial Internet, IT O&M, and other applications.In addition to the core 10x faster time-series database functionality, it also provides caching, data subscription, streaming computing and other features to minimise the complexity of R & D and O & M.

-In this article, we will simulate data and report it to EMQX Cloud via the MQTT protocol, and then use the EMQX Cloud data integration to save the data into TDengine.
+In this article, we will simulate temperature & humidity data and report it to EMQX Cloud via the MQTT protocol, and then use the EMQX Cloud data integration to save the data into TDengine.

 Before you start, you need to complete the following operations: